Welcome to the discipleship landscape of today.

 Lastly, let’s not forget that the purpose of discipleship includes transformation of our being into Christ-likeness.

 Pamela Koh has been on staff with Cru Asia for more than 15 years.
 She also worked with university students in Nagoya, Japan for 6 years.
 She went on to do her Masters in Counselling upon returning to Singapore and is currently a registered counsellor and clinical member with the Singapore Association of Counselling and a certified EMDR (Eye Movement Desensitisation Reprocessing) Therapist.

 She is now with the Leadership Development Human Resource, and provides counselling and member-care within Cru Singapore.

-Pamela loves reading, traveling & learning to cook.
-She also enjoys binging on lots of mental health, as well as make-up & beauty-related YouTube videos in her free time.
+Pamela loves reading, traveling and learning to cook.
+She also enjoys watching videos related to mental health, cosmetics or make-up in her free time.

 What does it actually mean to live with both purpose and power?